“In Malawi” – the Most Complete Malawi Travel Guide on the Web

 Lukwe, Livingstonia

-Backpackers and budget lodges in Malawi have an average cost of 30$ per chalet or tenets camp (single/double – shared bathroom), 45$ for an en-suite, and 5$ per person to camp.
+Backpackers and budget lodges in Malawi have an average cost of 30$ per chalet or tent camp (single/double, shared bathroom), 45$ for an en-suite, and 5$ per person for camping.

 They always have restaurants and bars, some are managed pretty well, and some others are a bit run-down – those places pass on to different hands quite quickly.
 A few places on the lake have free-to-use kayaks, SUPs, and snorkeling gear.